Ghostrick/web-design-webpack/README.md

 I use webpack.

 ## Directory
-The `.js` file inside `entry/` should be paired with the `.html` file in the root directory.
+The `.js` file inside `entry/` should be paired with the `.pug` file in the root directory.
 It is automatically combined by webpack.
 ```
 ./src/
     |- assets/